Causal Representation Learning from Network Data: Introduction

-\item We show that our method, \name, inherits identifiability guarantees for causal representation learning~\cite{zhang2023identifiability}.
-In other words, \name's learned causal model is theoretically identifiable up to equivalence under the assumptions of linear interventional faithfulness and conditional independence.
+\item We clarify the theoretical status of GraCE-VAE: since the generative model class matches prior causal discrepancy VAEs, and the graph-aware encoder only changes amortized inference, \name{} inherits the identifiability guarantees~\cite{zhang2023identifiability} under the same assumptions.
+We explicitly state the equivalence class and the i.i.d.-within-regime requirement.

-\item Through comprehensive experiments with 3 benchmark datasets on genetic perturbations, we empirically demonstrate that \name reliably recovers the true latent causal graph and outperforms state-of-the-art baselines on predicting intervention outcomes for unseen perturbation combinations.
-Ablations on \name show that both the graph-based encoder and the causal decoder are crucial to its success; removing either component degrades both structure learning and predictive accuracy. \end{itemize}
+\item Through experiments on three genetic perturbation datasets, we show that GraCE-VAE learns latent DAGs that support accurate interventional outcome prediction and provide biologically plausible hypotheses, especially for unseen perturbation combinations.
+Ablations show that both the graph-based encoder and the causal decoder are crucial to its success; removing either component degrades both structure learning and predictive accuracy.
+We also discuss how to interpret the learned latent DAGs and the limitations when interventions are missing or only observational data are available. \end{itemize}

-Overall, \name offers a new approach to uncovering latent causal factors in complex network systems, pushing the state of the art in both causal discovery and graph representation learning.
+\name{} offers a new approach to uncovering latent causal factors in complex network systems, pushing the state-of-the-art in causal discovery and graph representation learning.
 It addresses a critical gap by unifying relational information and intervention-based causal inference, leading to more reliable causal analysis.